FrankWanger/CCBO/README.md

 - `joblib`
 - (optional)`tqdm`

+Note: NumPy versions above 2.0 are not supported by BoTorch/PyTorch (2024.11.26)

 ## Installation Guide
 The typical installation time should be less than 10 min.
 To begin, install the required dependencies by running the following commands in your Terminal (make sure you have [Conda](https://www.anaconda.com/download/success) already installed).